70: No Such Thing As A Rat Multiborg

 And the babies were really confused.

-So when they split a doll in half and there was nothing on the inside, the babies would like show obvious signs of bewilderment and like look inside properly as if to say, Where the hell are his organs?
+So when they split a doll in half and there was nothing on the inside, the babies would like show obvious signs of bewilderment and look inside properly as if to say, Where the hell are his organs?

 I wouldn't trust them to do an operation.

-I'd still go for Doctor A, the adult doctor, not Doctor B, the baby in the coat.
+I'd still go for Dr. A, the animal doctor, or Dr.

+babies can't taste salt until they're four months old?
+They can also taste with their cheeks, which we can't do.
+Isn't that cool?
 As in if they could just hold the thing to their cheeks.

 Oh, that is delicious.
+It needs more basil.

+More salt.
 I mean, I don't know, actually.

 It has to be the inside of their cheeks, sadly.
+But even so, quite cool.

+Taste buds all over their cheeks.
 They've got taste buds on their cheeks.

+That's very cool.
 That would be really fun.

 It's a weird idea being able to taste with your cheeks.
+We could once do it.

 So I was reading a story in the British Newspaper Archive in the Daily Gazette for Middlesbrough in 1887.
+And a man has written this letter into the newspaper.

 This man got on a train in 1887.